voucherifyio/voucherify-openapi/changelog/ARTICLES.md

 # Articles – changelog

+## 2024-04-05

+`Introduction to webhooks` – moved content from [Webhook notifications](https://support.voucherify.io/article/68-webhooks-notifications) article to this article.

 ## 2024-03-29

 - `Authentication.md` – added info about the secret keys which disappear after preset time